walkccc/LeetCode/NAMING.md

 8. `const` is used if we get value of `size()` or `length()`.
 9. `const auto` is used when we iterate through a `map`
 10. Use `&` whenever possible except `int` and `char` because reference typically takes 4 bytes, while `int` takes 2/4 bytes and `char` takes 1 byte
-11. Prefer to name variables in a "adjactive + noun" order.
+11. Prefer to name variables in a "noun + adjective" order.
 For example, `maxLeft` is better than `leftMax`.